 Want to really pack light for your next Caribbean vacation?
 Consider a trip to one of the islands' clothing-optional resorts, where everything you'll need to wear, you're already wearing.

 The Caribbean is home to a variety of nude beaches and clothing-optional resorts, from straight-up swingers' hotels in Mexico, to the somewhat tamer Hedonism experience in Jamaica, to places like Club Orient and Club Fantastico in St. Maarten/St. Martin, which cater to nudists in a family friendly atmosphere.

-If you're intrigued by the idea of a clothing-optional resort, but would prefer an experience with a minimum of come-ons, the American Association for Nude Recreation (AANR) lays out the ground rules for visitors to its more laid-back affiliated Caribbean resorts, which include Club Orient, Club Fantastico, and the Soul of the Caribbean Sailing Company, which offers nude crewed charters out of St. Thomas:
+If you're intrigued by the idea of a clothing-optional resort, but would prefer an experience with a minimum of come-ons, the American Association for Nude Recreation (AANR) lays out the ground rules for visitors to its more laid-back affiliated Caribbean resorts, which include Club Orient and Club Fantastico.

 1. Plan to Go Nude: Most nudist resorts expect guests to be, "clothed when practical, nude when appropriate."
 Newbies may get some slack on their first visit, but the point of going to a nudist resort is, well, to take it all off.